Do you ever feel a bit uncomfortable about shaking hands with people when you meet them?

 Why Shake Hands?

-Shaking hands is an ancient ritual which, according to Cathy Kuzel, is reported as long ago as 2800 BCE in Egypt.
-Certainly we have images of hand shaking from ancient Greece, such as the one shown here – Hera and Athena handshaking, late 5th century BCE (now in the Acropolis Museum, Athens).
+Shaking hands is an ancient ritual which is reported as long ago as 2800 BCE in Egypt.
+We have images of hand shaking from ancient Greece, such as the one shown here – Hera and Athena handshaking, late 5th century BCE (now in the Acropolis Museum, Athens).